inossidabile/blog/source/_posts/2013-01-12-redistributable-rails-applications.markdown

 **You can not split gems for platforms**

-Roundbank can work at MRI and JRuby.
+Roundbank can work under MRI and JRuby.
 And it uses slightly different set of gems for different platforms.
 What am I supposed to do with that?
 There are some workarounds that invoke proper dependencies of a particular platform from within compilation hooks – don't even try those.
 They will not work with Bundler well.
 They will stay ignored for `:path =>` inclusion and even `:git => ` inclusion.
 The worst thing is that new Ruby Gems 2.0 are ought to be released.
 And still no progress.

 The best option I was able to come up with is to copy host project `Gemfile` to every descendant project.
 Put it to, say, `Gemfile.roundbank` and then require: